ansys/ansys-sphinx-theme/doc/source/contribute/user.rst

 ===============

 If you have used Ansys Sphinx theme to create something interesting, share it with the rest of the community.
-You can share your work in the `Ansys sphinx theme issue`_.
+You can share your work in the `Ansys Sphinx theme issues`_.
 Include a brief description of your work and any relevant links that others may find useful.